CVS chief slams ‘unacceptable’ backslide in maternal health amid abortion battle

 Twenty GOP attorneys general warned Walgreens and CVS last month against providing abortion pills by mail, saying that doing so is illegal.

+Many of the states’ abortion restrictions prohibit anyone other than a physician from providing abortion pills.

-Walgreens responded by announcing that it would not distribute abortion pills in several states, including some without current restrictions.
+Walgreens responded by announcing that it would not distribute abortion pills in several states, including some where courts have put their restrictions on pause.

+“We want to be very clear about what our position has always been: Walgreens plans to dispense Mifepristone in any jurisdiction where it is legally permissible to do so,” a spokesperson for Walgreens told The Hill.
+“Once we are certified by the FDA, we will dispense this medication consistent with federal and state laws.
+Providing legally approved medications to patients is what pharmacies do, and is rooted in our commitment to the communities in which we operate.”

 Lynch was asked if CVS would follow Walgreens in not dispensing the pills and responded that the pharmacy will dispense drugs that the Food and Drug Administration (FDA) has approved “where legally permissible.”